INFORMATION FOR TOWN FANS

 Sheffield has many excellent pubs, though the best are the opposite side of town from Bramall Lane – the Kelham Island area hosting the eponymous Kelham Island Brewery and its sister pub the Fat Cat, as well as several other fine options.

 If your time is limited, then The Howard, a Marstons Pub on Howard Street, is opposite the railway station and has always been popular with Town fans.
 You could also try the Sheaf Island, a Wetherspoons on the Eccleshall Road about 10 minutes from the ground, or the Devonshire Cat on Wellington Street (which may well be full of real ale types).
-At the station itself, on platform 1 and accessible both landside and airside, is the Sheffield Tap which serves real ale – note that www.footballgroundguide.com states that no football colours are allowed.
+At the station itself, on platform 1 and accessible both landside and airside, is the Sheffield Tap which serves real ale – note that www.footballgroundguide.com states that no football colours are allowed – it is our experience that the pub is very strict on this rule.

 The general rule of pubbing on matchdays applies of course.
 If you are in a larger group, and/or in colours, and/or wanting to have a bit of a sing, then you should aim for away-friendly pubs.